Amruthakantipudi/Portifolio-webpage/README.md

 * A beginner-friendly web portfolio project demonstrating frontend skills and basic interactivity.
 Serves as a foundation for building more advanced personal websites.

-Let me know if you'd like a version with GitHub markdown formatting or additional sections like installation or screenshots.